kimh/locationkit-android-docs/source/index.md

 By using LocationKit in your app, you put all the expertise of our location experts without having to think about it.
 Your location data will be more accurate resulting in a better experience for your users.
->>>>>>> New docs update

-By using LocationKit in your app, you put all the expertise of our location experts without having to think about it.
-Your location data will be more accurate resulting in a better experience for your users.

 ## Single Location Request